Welcome to ParEvo

 How it works - in brief

-- The facilitator provides the seed for a story.
-This will usually be no more than four or five sentences long, setting the scene for what might happen next
+- The Facilitator provides the seed for a story.
+This will usually be no more than two or three paragraphs long, setting the scene for what might happen next.
+It is like the first first page of a novel.

 - Participants then read all these contributions and each select one they would most like to continue

 - Participants then add another short text describing what happens next to the storyline they have chosen.
-These are nodes 11 to 20 in the diagram
+These are nodes 11 to 20 in the diagram, in the second iteration of the exercise

 - The process of selection then addition (points 3 and 4 above) are reiterated.
 The number of re-iterations is decided by the Facilitator either at the beginning, or as the exercise proceeds